-Legacy Student Achievement on Benchmark Assessment: The success of the schools implementation of its educational model and programming is measured by analyzing the achievement results of legacy students attending the school.
+Achievement on Benchmark Assessment: The success of the schools implementation of its educational model and programming is measured by analyzing the achievement results of legacy students attending the school.
 A legacy student is defined as having attended the school for a minimum of two years.

-Education One requires all schools in its portfolio to measure student progress multiple times throughout the school year using an assessment tool selected by each individual school.
-PLA Virtual utilized the Northwest Evaluation Association (NWEA) tool Measures of Academic Progress (MAP) during the 2020-21 school year.
+Education One requires all schools in its portfolio to measure student progress multiple times throughout the school year using an assessment tool selected by the school.
+PLA Virtual utilized the Northwest Evaluation Association (NWEA) tool Measures of Academic Progress (MAP) during the 2022-23 school year.
 This computer adaptive assessment assesses students in reading and math and is aligned to grade level standards.
-The rubric for Legacy Student Achievement on Benchmark Assessment is as follows:
+Individual ratings for both reading and math achievement of legacy students are reported on an annual basis, utilizing end of year assessment results.
+The rubric for this sub-indicator is as follows: